UTCSheffield/makerclub-strudel/README.md

-# strudel
+# makerclub-strudel

-Live coding patterns on the web https://strudel.cc/
+Our spin of Live coding patterns on the web https://strudel.cc/

 Development is moving to https://codeberg.org/uzu/strudel